davehorner/startt/README.md

 **startt solves the problem of finding the hwnd and process id of a command or url that is launched by cmd.exe /c start, explorer <url>, start-process, or anything that calls shellexecuteex under the covers.**

-its rough around the edges and not intended for any purpose but demonstration. it shakes up to 7 found windows in most recent order;  tested with chrome, vscode, mpv.
+its rough around the edges and not intended for any purpose but demonstration. it shakes the 1st found window;  tested with chrome, vscode, mpv, msedge, cmd.

 --dave horner
 5/25